In summary, we make shoots in the “the girl next door” genre but juxtapose that with deeply exploring who you are.

 - Some things are off-topic for us

-- For example, you want to talk about how pot should be legalised, or demonstrate your S&M practises, or fake moon landings, or how much Jesus loves you… that’s not appropriate
+- For example, you want to talk about how pot should be legalized or demonstrate your S&M practices, or fake moon landings, or how much Jesus loves you… that’s not appropriate

 - We receive criticism for producing material that’s a homogeneous (“too samey”) view of female sexuality.
 We don’t think that’s true, but we definitely do have a certain style of production and set of requirements.

 “I’m quite sporty and flexible.
 I proposed positions about flexibility.
 Some yoga poses…I’m also into some choreography and movement so I got to show some of that.
 It was really fun!
 I showed a little bit about my flute.
 And, yeah!
 I also just love dancing and we had some pictures while I was listening to music in my headphones and dancing around” (Dalilah, Nov 2021).

 Models may choose to reject any pose we ask for or to not talk about any topic of conversation they choose, but a full shoot must be completed for payment to be made.
 Models can also cancel a shoot at any time, though that never happens because we work hard to inform models of our expectations.

 “My shoot was great, thank you!
 She [Shoot Producer Giulia] was very friendly and professional.
 Everything went exactly according to plan, exactly how you guys said it would be.
 It was a good experience” (Alexandra T, Aug 2021).